-9. This Agreement shall constitute the entire integrated agreement of the parties.
-No prior drafts or prior or contemporaneous communications, oral or written, shall be relevant or admissible for purposes of determining the meaning of any provisions herein in any litigation or any other proceeding.

-11 10.
-This Agreement is binding upon the parties hereto, by and through their officials, agents, 12 employees, and successors.
+- 9. This Agreement shall constitute the entire integrated agreement of the parties.
+No prior drafts or prior or contemporaneous communications, oral or written, shall be relevant or admissible for purposes of determining the meaning of any provisions herein in any litigation or any other proceeding. - 10.
+This Agreement is binding upon the parties hereto, by and through their officials, agents, employees, and successors.
 This Agreement is enforceable only by the parties.
-No person or entity is 13 intended to be a third party beneficiary of the provisions of this Agreement for purposes of any civil, 14 criminal, or administrative action, and accordingly, no person or entity may assert any claim or right as a 15 beneficiary or protected class under this Agreement.
-This Agreement is not intended to impair or 16 expand the right of any person or organization to seek relief against the City defendants for their conduct 17 or the conduct of LAPD officers; accordingly, it does not alter legal standards governing any such 18 claims, including those under California Business and Professional Code Section 17200, et. seq.
-This 19 Agreement does not authorize, nor shall it be construed to authorize, access to any City or Department 20 documents, except as expressly provided by this Agreement, by persons or entities other than the DOJ, 21 the City defendants and the Monitor.
+No person or entity is intended to be a third party beneficiary of the provisions of this Agreement for purposes of any civil, criminal, or administrative action, and accordingly, no person or entity may assert any claim or right as a beneficiary or protected class under this Agreement.
+This Agreement is not intended to impair or expand the right of any person or organization to seek relief against the City defendants for their conduct or the conduct of LAPD officers; accordingly, it does not alter legal standards governing any such claims, including those under California Business and Professional Code Section 17200, et. seq.
+This Agreement does not authorize, nor shall it be construed to authorize, access to any City or Department documents, except as expressly provided by this Agreement, by persons or entities other than the DOJ, the City of them to fulfill their obligations under this Agreement.